Skip to Main Content

 In fact, the number one corporate sustainability practice that’s important to consumers is the creation of long-lasting and durable products, trumping waste reduction, decreasing greenhouse gas emissions and many other common environmental initiatives.

 This trend also accompanies the growing movement of “slow living,” which encourages a more leisurely and sustainable pace of life.
 While fast and reliable shipping will still be important for many, convenient products located at physical retailers discovered using way-finding tools may be a welcome alternative.
+Moreover, digital advertising focused on quality over quantity can help customers connect with the right product, rather than an endless deluge of new ones.

 5. Short-term financing and invisible payments accelerate check-out

-As the e-commerce experience becomes more personalized and seamless, retailers will accelerate the adoption of frictionless payment options.
+As the e-commerce experience becomes more personalized and seamless, organizations will accelerate the adoption of frictionless payment options.
 From Paypal Credit, to Afterpay, to Apple’s Pay Later solution, half of millennial and Gen X consumers have used some form of short-term financing in the last three years.

 This rise of BNPL has also pushed the concept of “invisible payments” or transactions that occur without any visible interaction (or friction) between the customer and the payment system.

-It’s crucial that retailers expand these payment options for those repeat BNPL users who prefer splitting purchases over four payments, without encouraging naïve shoppers to take on debt that they’ll be unable to pay back.
+However, organizations will need to tread carefully, specifically when integrating new BNPL options into their checkout.
+BNPL users are also more likely to experience financial stress.
+It’s crucial that sellers expand these payment options for those repeat BNPL users who prefer splitting purchases over four payments, without encouraging naive shoppers to take on debt that they’ll be unable to pay back.

 While consumers are concerned about the negative impact of artificial intelligence, from job loss (42 percent) to misinformation (53 percent), 27 percent of those who are familiar with and have used generative AI tools are excited about its ability to generate personalized product recommendations for them, according to a Publicis Sapient survey.